Have you ever thought about writing a best selling book that will sell beyond your circle of friends, family members and a few acquaintances?

 Getting the right title for your book is one of the biggest factors that will determine whether your book will sell or not.

 According to popular reports, oftentimes, your title will pay a big role in a buyer’s decision whether to read your book or not..
 So having the right title is not negotiable

 In the course of working with self-published authors over the years, I have realized that most first time published authors do not attach a lot of importance to their book title.

-For this reason, they can come up with any idea from anywhere and use same as a book title without finding out if the particular title will appeal to their audience or not.
+For this reason, they can come up with any idea from anywhere and use same as a book title without finding out if the particular title will appeal to their target audience or not.
 This is very wrong.

-Your book title is one of the first things any potential reader will see about your book.
+Remember that your book title is one of the first things any potential reader will see about your book.
 It is one of the biggest factors that will influence a reader’s decision, whether to buy your book or forget about it completely.

 How to choose a book title that sells

 When it comes to choosing a book title that sells, you will have to consider catchy and meaningful keywords that will capture the idea behind your book in a way that appeals to your audience’s interests.